A GUIDE TO THE SYNCHROPHASE MU-1

 Additionally, there was an upgrade to the TONE COLOR control that changed it from an RC shunt on the second AF transformer primary to a switched, multiple capacitors to shunt the Audio Output Tube grid to C-.
 The capacitors would roll-off the high frequencies to enhance the bass.
 As with the former variations of this control, the highest setting is an "open" position allowing a somewhat "flat" response.

 These audio upgrades were a major improvement to the overall MU-1 sound.
 When used with a good quality cone speaker the reproduction was amazing and rivaled the early electric phonograph recordings and playback machines in volume and bass response.
+The first electric recorded phonograph records were available in late-1925.
 All of these audio upgrades date from around mid-1926 since the Grebe schematic dated August 16, 1926 has all of these upgrades on it.

 The Final Upgrade - Mid-1926